Eder Sarabia

-Eder Sarabia Armesto (born 27 September 1980) is a Spanish football manager and former player who played as a forward.
-He is the current manager of FC Andorra.
+Eder Sarabia Armesto (born 12 January 1981) is a Spanish football manager and former player who played as a forward.
+He is the current manager of Elche CF.

+After an amateur playing career, he was Quique Setién's assistant at three clubs including Barcelona, before leading Andorra to the Segunda División as head coach.

 Playing career

 Born in Bilbao, Biscay, Basque Country, Sarabia only played amateur football during his entire career; he played for SD Indautxu, SD Leioa, SD San Pedro and Arenas Club de Getxo's reserve team before retiring at the age of 24.
 He never played higher than the Tercera División.

 Coaching career

+Early career

 Sarabia began his coaching career in 2003 with CFD Cruces' Infantil squad, and then worked at Danok Bat CF's youth categories.

 In 2011, Sarabia moved to Villarreal CF, after being appointed manager of the Infantil side.
 After being in charge of the Juvenil squad in the 2012–13 campaign, he was named manager of the C-team on 1 October 2013, replacing Tito García Sanjuán.

 Sarabia was sacked by the Yellow Submarine on 12 November 2013, after only one win in seven matches.
 In the following year, he led a Real Madrid academy project in the Dominican Republic.